 To make life easier, consider using sales tax software or consulting a tax professional, like TaxHero, to ensure accurate tax calculations and collections.
 Understanding these tax rules helps you stay compliant, whether you’re in-state or out-of-state.

 However, if this day is a holiday, weekend, or in the rare occurrence of a natural disaster, the deadline is typically extended to the next business day.
-For instance, if you’re a monthly filer and filing sales tax for the month of December, and the January 20th deadline falls on a holiday or weekend, you’ll have until January 22nd, the following business day, to submit.
+For instance, if you’re a monthly filer and filing sales tax for the month of April, and the May 25th deadline falls on a holiday or weekend, you’ll have until May 26th, the following business day, to submit.

-Currently, for 2025, there are no planned sales tax holidays in Georgia.
+Currently, for 2024-2025, there are no planned sales tax holidays in Vermont.

-Like in most states, sales tax is a big part of how Georgia generates revenue.
+Like in most states, sales tax is a big part of how Vermont generates revenue.
 Thus, maintaining compliance with sales tax regulations is of utmost importance.
 Failure to do so can lead to consequences and sales tax penalties.
 Therefore, it is crucial always to ensure you are up-to-date in filing, collecting, and remitting sales tax to the state.

 Questions?
-Connect with TaxHero today for a free sales tax consultation about your business in Georgia or any state! |
+Connect with TaxHero today for a free sales tax consultation about your business in Vermont or any state! |

 A physical nexus means having a significant physical presence or engaging in enough activities within a state to require the collection and payment of sales tax.
-The factors that determine a physical nexus in Texas include:
+The factors that determine a physical nexus in Nebraska include:

 States have established regulations to collect sales tax from out-of-state sellers who meet certain revenue and/or transaction thresholds.
 This rule is known as economic nexus.

 While the nexus criteria mentioned above generally apply to most businesses, additional methods exist for establishing economic sales tax nexus.
-To access a comprehensive list of these rules, please refer to the governing laws for economic sales tax nexus requirements in Texas.
+To access a comprehensive list of these rules, please refer to the governing laws for economic sales tax nexus requirements in Nebraska.

 The goods that are exempt from sales tax are: